Thermostatic Shower Buying Guide

 - Element: sensitive to the temperature of the water flowing through it, the element increases or decreases in size.

 - Piston: working in tandem with a spring, the piston moves across the hot and cold water entry points to regulate the water temperature as the element increases or decreases.
 The piston is key to maintaining a constant temperature.

 - Temperature control: this is the part of the valve that you can see and control - like with all showers.
 The control moves the piston, changing the hot and cold water mix.

-Exposed shower valves add a classy and designer-inspired look to your bathroom where all of the controls and shower workings sit externally on the wall.
+Exposed Valve: Exposed shower valves add a classy and designer-inspired look to your bathroom where all of the controls and shower workings sit externally on the wall.
 This allows you to switch between two water outlets, for example, such as an overhead shower and a shower handset.
 If you have a larger bathroom, this valve can help fill in wall space.

-How to fit a thermostatic shower
+How to Fit a Thermostatic Shower

-No matter where your starting point is - you may already have a mixer shower and separate pipes for a shower - you will need to turn off your stopcock to isolate the water supply and drain the water from your pipes.
+No matter where your starting point is (you may already have a mixer shower and separate pipes for a shower), you will need to turn off your stopcock to isolate the water supply and drain the water from your pipes.

-Decide where to take your hot and cold water from
+Step two: decide where to take your hot and cold water from

-Run the hot and cold water pipes towards the shower
+Step three: run the hot and cold water pipes towards the shower

 Once you’ve tapped into the water supply and turned off the water, you’ll need to run the pipework toward the shower.
-Make sure you check your thermostatic valve instructions to ensure the hot and cold water supplies are on the correct sides.
-Hot is usually on the left.
+Make sure you check your thermostatic valve instructions to ensure the hot and cold water supplies are on the correct sides (hot is usually on the left).